SilverstarStream/facilities-calc/README.md

 * Gen V-IX: this calculator is a fork of a calculator based on the Gen V [damage formula research](https://www.smogon.com/bw/articles/bw_complete_damage_formula) (the formula explained up through Gen VII: [DaWoblefet's Damage Dissertation](https://www.trainertower.com/dawoblefets-damage-dissertation/))
 * Gen VIII-IX: additional effects are researched on Smogon (SwSh [mechanics research](https://www.smogon.com/forums/threads/sword-shield-battle-mechanics-research.3655528/) | SV [mechanics research](https://www.smogon.com/forums/threads/scarlet-violet-battle-mechanics-research.3709545/))

-If there are any errors found while using the calc, please reach out through the [Battle Facilities Discord](https://discord.gg/8RMcwybe2t).
+If there are any errors found while using the calc, please report the issue by either reaching out through the [Battle Facilities Discord](https://discord.gg/8RMcwybe2t) or [submitting an issue](https://github.com/to-metrion/to-metrion.github.io/issues/new/choose).

 ## Contributing:
 The site is powered by Jekyll, with linting by nodejs' eslint.